 Once you determine which card balance you're going to attack first, here are some tips for paying them down and avoiding additional debt:Read More »

-The holidays are over and you completed your January budget - bring on 2017!
-But now the credit card bill just came with all of those holiday purchases... or you need new tires... or your refrigerator died and you definitely need to replace that.
-Just when you think you're on top of everything, new expenses pop up.
+Do you feel like just when you catch up...something hits your budget out of the blue?
+Like when you suddenly need new tires... or your refrigerator dies and you definitely need to replace it?
+Just when you think you're on top of everything, new expenses seem to pop up.

 If you look VERY closely at how much you spend and where, it's very likely that there are some "leaks" in your budget.
 Small things that you could do to shave off a few dollars here and a few dollars there.
 Some of these things will be more difficult than others or require more sacrifice, but they can help relieve the stress of trying to make sure everything gets paid for and your credit doesn't suffer.